man455/wordpress-job-manager/readme.txt

 * ADDED: Widget to show a custom list of selected jobs
 * ADDED: Before/After text for Registration form
 * ADDED: Option to format job date fields.
 Defaults to no formatting.
+* ADDED: Option to show a limited number of jobs per page, and related shortcodes
+* ADDED: Shortcodes for the current category
+* ADDED: Spanish Translation, provided by [TradiArt](http://www.tradiart.com)
 * CHANGED: Removed user dropdown from Application filter, replaced with a text box.
 It required a bad query, so had to go.
 * CHANGED: Separated admin jobs list by future/live/expired, so it's easier to read
 * CHANGED: Job list sorting now allows sorting by any job field
 * CHANGED: Job file attachments can now be shown as the URL or an <img> tag, instead of just a Download link
+* CHANGED: Large text fields in jobs can be restricted to how much information they'll show.
 * CHANGED: RSS Feed now uses the Individual Job template
 * CHANGED: Category widget can now show job counts for each category
 * CHANGED: Category widget can now hide empty categories